LithoCoders/dailycpp/EffectiveModernC++/chapter6/Introduction_to_chapter6.md

 This closure class *captures* `x` and `y` from the main function and makes them as private member data.
 It has one constructor taking `x` and `y` to initialize its private data member.
 `operator()()` (same to functor ?) is the body of lambda.

+## Closure
-3. Closure: is the runtime object, instantiation of a closure class.
+is the runtime object, instantiation of a closure class.
 ```c++
 __lambda_9_7 l = __lambda_9_7{x, y};  // l is a closure
 	                              // __lambda_9_7 is a closure class